-Gold Medal, Canberra & Region Wine Show 2017
+Gold Medal, NSW Small Winemakers Wine Show 2018

 Gold Medal, Canberra & Region Wine Show 2018

 Our goal is to find the varieties that best suit our site, because we believe that when the right combinations are found, the wines gain an extra level of quality and character.
 Tempranillo and Shiraz are clearly the leading red varieties for our vineyard and climate, based on our experience so far.
 After a difficult start, Graciano has become a very rewarding variety, and is very distinctive as a varietal wine.
 First made from the 2008 vintage, the Tempranillo Shiraz Graciano blend is an example of good components coming together to make an even better whole.
-The 2016 TSG is 37% Tempranillo, 37% Shiraz and 26% Graciano.
+The 2017 TSG is 34% Tempranillo, 33% Shiraz and 25% Graciano and 8% Touriga.
 By blending, we take the spotlight off the variety, and put it back on the vineyard where it belongs.

-Hand picked between 6 March and 14 April 2016, and fermented separately in open vats with hand plunging.
-Matured in French oak (10% new), blended, lightly fined and filtered, and bottled under screwcap January 2017; 770 dozen made.
-Alcohol 14.0% by volume.
-Vegan friendly?: No (fined with gelatin).
+Hand picked between 22 March and 24 April 2017, and fermented separately in open vats with hand plunging.
+Matured in French oak (approx 10% new), blended unfined and lightly filtered, and bottled under screwcap January 2018; 585 dozen made.
+Alcohol 13.5% by volume.
+Vegan friendly?: Yes.

 First made in 2008, the TSG (Tempranillo, Shiraz, Graciano) is a consistent high performer and is starting to show its ageing potential.
 Wines were tasted from the winery museum.
 If your cellaring conditions are less than ideal, consider reducing the expected life of the wine.
 Tasted May 2018.